My x86 Retro-Computers

 Disk: 3.5" drive

 Rather silent PC for old DOS games and scene demos.
 It features all important sound card standards of this time.
-The Voodoo3 is one of the fastest 2D-cards (in VESA modes) around.
+The Banshee has the new 2D core from 3dfx and is one of the fastest 2D-cards (in VESA modes) in DOS.

 The Pentium systems with the HX chipset are quite matured.
 It has the fast PCI local bus, 2 channel IDE onboard and usually 3 or more ISA-Slots and some even have USB.

-So the hardware is from software view between the old DOS era and the Windows era.
+So the hardware is between the old DOS era and the Windows era.

 MS-DOS 6 and Win98SE runs fine.